Gonzalo Méndez de Canço: Defeat of Sir Francis Drake

-Francis Drake was now the sole head of the English fleet, and ordered his ships to take shelter near Cabras Island to avoid the Spanish bombardment.
+Francis Drake was now the sole head of the English fleet, and ordered his ships to take shelter near Isla de Cabras to avoid the Spanish bombardment.
 His men spent much of the next day sounding the waters to find suitable places to land.
 Their inability to force the blocked harbor and attack San Juan prompted Drake to send 30 boats with 1,500 men that night.
 Their goal was to burn the five Spanish frigates lying in the harbor, and they set fire to three of them.
 Two of the fires were quickly extinguished by their crews, but the third frigate was burned, illuminating the four sides of the harbor.

 De Canço set his plan into motion and shelled the British barges incessantly, first from the Morro, and then from the Santa Elena battery, blowing up several of them.
 The frigates with their guns and the soldiers with their muskets contributed equally in the battle; that night nine barges were sunk and 400 Englishmen died.
 The Spanish suffered the deaths of some 40 men, the seizure of three as prisoners, and the loss of the frigate Magdalena.
 Seeing that he could not take the island, Drake the next day ordered his ships to hoist their sails, and they left the waters of Puerto Rico, but de Canço still managed to sink four other ships.

 For the Spanish it was a victory over the English, whom they regarded as pirates rather than lawful privateers.
 For Francis Drake it was a humiliating defeat.
 In his long naval career as a commander of English fleets, he was defeated only twice, both times when he tried to attack Spanish cities located in the Caribbean.
 Now that there was no threat of attack, Guzman and de Canço sailed on December 20 with the four frigates, the surviving crewmen, and the two million ducats in gold and silver, and after crossing the Atlantic without incident landed safely in Spain.